AlexABallWebDev/screeps-scripts/README.md

 ## Profiler

 The Screeps-Profiler is disabled to avoid using extra CPU when it is not being used.
-At the moment, my solution is to manually enable it by searching for "profiler.enable()" in the Screeps script window and uncomment it.
+At the moment, my solution is to manually enable it by searching for "screepsProfiler.enable()" in the Screeps script window and uncomment it.